 Molinetto della Croda Watermill

-The scenic exterior can be visited any time, but during the weekend you can check out the inside and get an idea of how generations of millers and their families used to live here (pretty spartanic, as you might have guessed).
+The peaceful exterior can be visited any time, but during the weekend you can check out the inside and get an idea of how generations of millers and their families used to live here (pretty spartanic, as you might have guessed).
 Afterwards, you can follow the small brook above the mill to another pretty pond.

 San Vigilio Viewpoint